 Antisocial personality disorder is characterized by violating the rights of others.
 Many times people with this particular personality disorder will engage in criminal activities.
-Some of the most notorious criminals in history have shown symptoms of antisocial personality disorder.
+Some of the most notorious criminals in history have shown symptoms of antisocial personality disorder (ASPD).
 The exact causes are unknown, although likely linked to environmental and genetic factors.

 Antisocial Personality Disorder FAQs